gitaroktato/system-design-excercises/tinyurl/README.md

 - Memory usage / application
 - Memory usage / distributed cache

+_Consistency_
+There should be a one-to-one mapping between a shortened URL and its longer version.
+Hash collisions should be resolved before the final value of the data is persisted.

 ## High-level estimates

 Assuming 500 million new URLs per month and 100:1 read:write ratio.